hadarohana/bug-free-giggle/x_team_rules.md

 * Make it a priority to finish tasks early and not get behind

 ## How will will communicate difficulties with a task assigned to us
+* Let other group members know as soon as you are having trouble.
+* Respond to group members fast when they are helping you.
+* Don't wait until the last second to say you are having difficulties.

 ## How we will back up each other to ensure that deadlines are not missed